 To ensure sustainability, teachers will divide responsibilities to oversee that the bathrooms remain clean and functioning.
 A sanitation task force, led by a grade four teacher, will oversee the schedule in place for students to clean the bathrooms daily.
-From there, the teacher in charge of the class cleaning on that day will be responsible to check that the latrines are cleaned, and that students use the bathrooms properly.
+From there, the teacher in charge of the class cleaning on that day will be responsible to check that the latrines are cleaned and that students use the bathrooms properly.

 The new water tank will guarantee the students’ and teachers’ capacity to clean the facilities properly.
-The counterpart and school staff will move forward with the knowledge of new handwashing trainings, a better understanding of students’ hesitations to use the bathrooms, and the tools to encourage bathroom use with the new sanitary conditions.
+The counterpart and school staff will move forward with the knowledge of new handwashing training, a better understanding of students’ hesitations to use the bathrooms, and the tools to encourage bathroom use with the new sanitary conditions.